Exclusive: Pompeo to urge stock exchanges globally to tighten rules for Chinese companies

 Nasdaq Inc (NDAQ.O) took action last month and tightened listing rules, in a bid to curb initial public offerings of Chinese companies closely held by insiders and with opaque accounting.

-The tightening of the listing standards also came after Chinese coffeehouse chain Luckin Coffee Inc (LK.O), which had a U.S. IPO in early 2019, announced that an internal investigation had shown its chief operating officer and other employees fabricated sales deals.
+The tightening of listing standards came after Chinese coffeehouse chain Luckin Coffee Inc (LK.O), which had a U.S. IPO in early 2019, announced that an internal investigation showed its chief operating officer and other employees fabricated sales deals.

-“The real issue is the lack of transparency and the lack of disclosure to the American investors,” Keith Krach, Undersecretary for economic growth, energy and the environment at the U.S. State Department told Reuters on Wednesday.
+“The real issue is the lack of transparency and the lack of disclosure to the American investors,” Keith Krach, undersecretary for economic growth, energy and the environment at the U.S. State Department, told Reuters on Wednesday.

-“No country should be allowed to lie to the American investors to create an unfair advantage especially when operating in American markets,” Krach said, adding that there was a push within the administration to make U.S. investor community more aware about China’s opaque accounting practices.
+“No country should be allowed to lie to the American investors to create an unfair advantage, especially when operating in American markets,” Krach said, adding that there was a push within the administration to make U.S. investors more aware about China’s opaque accounting practices.

-In April, the head of SEC Jay Clayton warned investors against putting money into Chinese companies due to ongoing problems with those companies’ disclosures.
+In April, the head of the SEC, Jay Clayton, warned investors against putting money into Chinese companies due to ongoing problems with those companies’ disclosures.

 A senior U.S. official said he hoped the SEC would review a 2013 memorandum of understanding signed with China to allow Chinese companies to not share information if their local laws forbid them from doing so.